Home » Sidemount Diving Articles » Ultimate Guide: How To Set Up A Sidemount Harness

 Sidemount Harness Set Up copyright 2019 Andy Davis

-You should have threaded enough webbing through to the right side (left as worn) for it to reach (just below) your belly button, with maybe 6″ to spare to thread the belt buckle with.
+You should have threaded enough sidemount harness webbing through to the right side (left as worn) for it to reach (just below) your belly button, with maybe 6″ to spare to thread the belt buckle with.
 The remainder of the webbing should stay on the left side (right as worn).

 Sidemount Set Up copyright 2019 Andy Davis

-Before you go any further, make absolutely sure that you didn’t forget to add the shoulder D-rings and that they’re threaded onto the proper side of the webbing.
+Before you go any further, make absolutely sure that you didn’t forget to add the shoulder D-rings and that they’re threaded onto the proper side of the sidemount webbing.
 This seems to be a common oversight that happens quite frequently.

 Obviously, the D-rings themselves should be on the outside.
 The exact positioning will be done later.

-This also applies if you use loop bungees with tri-glides or rubber o-ring on the shoulder strap.
+This also applies if you use sidemount loop bungees with tri-glides or rubber o-ring on the shoulder strap.
 They would be fitted at the same time as the chest D-rings.

 Sidemount Harness Set Up copyright 2019 Andy Davis